yunfeixie233/TextArena/README.md

 # TextArena: A Framework for Text-Based Game Environments

 Welcome to **TextArena**, a flexible framework for creating and interacting with text-based game environments.
-This framework allows developers and researchers to build, customize, and extend environments for language model agents, reinforcement learning, and interactive storytelling.
+This framework allows developers and researchers to build, customize, and extend environments for language model agents and reinforcement learning.

 ## Table of Contents